feraranas/Taxonomy-Construction-via-CoRel/README.md

 # CoRel: Seed-Guided Topical Taxonomy Construction by Concept Learning and Relation Transferring

 The source code used for KDD submission No.2019.
-A jupyter-notebook version will be uploaded soon.

 ## Requirements